colelawrence/decipad/apps/backend/README.md

 We don't rely in Architect's bundler (which zips each lambda an it's dependencies into an archive and deploys it).
 Instead, we bundle ech lambda's typescript source and bundle it using [esbuild](https://esbuild.github.io).

-So, to change, remove or add a lambda or some of the function, you should bundle it using, from the root folder:
+So, to change, remove or add a lambda or some of the functions, you should bundle it using, from the root folder:

 ```bash
 $ npm run build:backend